-- 4. Connect the shore power cord to the receptacle on the motorhome.
-If the connector has a locking ring, carefully engage the threads until snug.
-Some connector designs may require a slight twist after insertion. - 5.
-Plug the shore line power cord into either the 30 amp or 50 amp external power receptacle, matching the power requirements and power cord connector of your motorhome.
+- 5. Plug the shore line power cord into either the 30 amp or 50 amp external power receptacle, matching the power requirements and power cord connector of your motorhome.
 Be sure all the connector prongs are properly and completely inserted into the power source receptacle. - 6.
-Turn ON the circuit breaker at the external power source. - 7.
-Turn ON the main circuit breaker(s) at the motor-home's load center.
+Turn ON the circuit breaker at the external power source. - Turn ON the main circuit breaker(s) at the motorhome's load center.